NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Dependency-Resolution.md

 The `packages.config` process for resolving dependencies gets complicated for larger dependency graphs.
 Each new package installation requires a traversal of the whole graph and raises the chance for version conflicts.
 When a conflict occurs, installation is stopped, leaving the project in an indeterminate state, especially with potential modifications to the project file itself.
 This is not an issue when using other package reference formats.

+## Managing dependency assets

+When using the `project.json` or PackageReference formats, you can control which assets from dependencies flow into the top-level project.
+For details, see [project.json](../Schema/project-json.md) and [Package references in project files](Package-References-in-Project-Files.md#controlling-dependency-assets).

+When the top-level project is itself a package, you also have control over this flow by using the `include` and `exclude` attributes with dependencies listed in the `.nuspec` file.
+See [.nuspec Reference - Dependencies](../Schema/nuspec.md#dependencies).

 ## Excluding references

 There are scenarios in which assemblies with the same name might be referenced more than once in a project, producing design-time and build-time errors.
 Consider a project that contains a custom version of `C.dll`, and references Package C that also contains `C.dll`.
 At the same time, the project also depends on Package B which also depends on Package C and `C.dll`.
 As a result, NuGet can't determine which `C.dll` to use, but you can't just remove the project's dependency on Package C because Package B also depends on it.